wrenoud/nos-fpm/markdown/chapter_7.md

 Page 76

 SOP: Ellipsoidally Referenced Surveys

-Once happy click on File -> Convert Files, the status window will say Converting, again this takes a little while and will update to say “SUCCESS!” when done.
+Once happy click on File -&gt; Convert Files, the status window will say Converting, again this takes a little while and will update to say “SUCCESS!” when done.

 Effective Date: 3/7/2011
 FOR OFFICIAL USE ONLY